 Attack of the Lederhosen Zombies is clearly intended to play into the gonzo zombie genre that has emerged in recent years – see titles such as Zombie Beach Party (2003), Poultrygeist: Night of the Chicken Dead (2006), Zombie Cheerleader Camp (2007), Zombie Strippers!
 (2008), Attack of the Vegan Zombies!
 (2009), Santa Claus vs. the Zombies (2010), Bong of the Dead (2011), Cockneys vs Zombies (2012) and Pride and Prejudice and Zombies (2016), among others.
 Although my complaint is that after offering up such a ridiculous and attention-grabbing title, Attack of the Lederhosen Zombies fails to feature anybody wearing lederhosen.

 Hartl’s primary focus is on the comedy element, although the big complaint one would make about the film is that we have seen enough zombie comedies by now and there is nothing in these scenes that is particularly clever or outrageous.
-The one plus that one would mention is that the gore and splatter effects are very accomplished.
+The one plus is that the gore and splatter effects are very accomplished.

 I was happy to dismiss Attack of the Lederhosen Zombies as just another wannabe zombie comedy driven by a fannish enthusiasm for the genre without much originality up until its last fifteen minutes when it suddenly redeemed itself.
 During the destruction of the chalet and the fight with the zombies on the side of the ski slope, Dominik Hartl goes for broke with the splatter and gore effects.

-It is in these scenes that the film hits the stride of something approaching Hartl’s stated model of Peter Jackson’s Braindead/Deadalive (1992), which should be considered the first real gonzo zombie comedy.
-We get scenes with Laurie Calvert snowboarding down to slice the heads off zombies with his board; a man eviscerated with eyes left peering up out of his intestines; snowboards wielded to sever torsos; zombies churned up en masse inside snow blowers; faces sliced off and so on.
+It is in these scenes that the film hits the stride of something approaching Hartl’s stated source of inspiration Peter Jackson’s Braindead/Deadalive (1992), which should be considered the first real gonzo zombie comedy.
+We get scenes with Laurie Calvert snowboarding down to slice the heads off zombies with his board; an eviscerated body with eyes left peering up out of its intestines; snowboards wielded to sever torsos; zombies churned up en masse inside snow blowers; faces sliced off and so on.
 This is all conducted with enormous vigour and creativity.

 Director Dominik Hartl next went on to make the slasher film Party Hard Die Young (2018).